yukaberry/portfolio_forecasting_diabetes/project_findings/analysis.md

 ## With additional time I would do the following....
 * Study deeper on features of FP and FN and create new features to a model.
 * Collect more observations since the dataset was too small.
-* Ask experties' advise of types of diabetes.
+* Ask **experties' advise** of types of diabetes.
 It would be interesting to know if labels are detailed (Type1, Type2, Gestational)
-* Explore different methods for handling imbalanced data resampling (ex: ENN, Hybrid of Random over + under sampling)
+* Explore different methods for handling imbalanced data resampling (ex: **SMOTE,ENN, Hybrid of Random over + under sampling**)
 * Missing insulin data which could be important feature(based on domain info)
 * Use and study more about Predicotor variable "Diabetes Pedigree Function" feature.
 There was no dedailed explanation of what it was and how it was created.
 According to "feature imortance" check, this feature will play a good role in random forest model to classify this problem.
 * Handling outliers (especially "Blood Pressure" variable)